-While the Stopwatch has not reached '0', the text of the 3D Text module is hidden.
-When the Stopwatch has reached '0', the text 'Go' appears on screen.
+So, as long as the Stopwatch has not reached '0', the text of the 3D Text module is hidden.
+When the Stopwatch reached '0', the text 'Go' appears on screen.

-An important thing to know is that when an event is broadcast, it is sent to all modules, however only those modules that are programmed to react to the message will come in action.
+An important thing to know is that when an event is broadcast, it is send to all modules, however only those modules that are programmed to react to the message will come in action.
 For this 'message service', no connections between modules are needed.
 The event system works 'wireless'.